General Catalyst just hired its first female managing director: Holly Maloney McConnell

 Holly Maloney McConnell has joined the venture firm General Catalyst Partners as a managing director, operating out of its Boston office.

-McConnell joins the firm from North Bridge Growth Equity, a 23-year-old firm that put on ice plans to raise an eighth fund in 2015 as several partners moved on; McConnell was a principal with the firm, which was rebranded last month as Guidepost Growth Equity.
-There, she sourced and helped lead investments in software-based companies, including the Austin-based managed WordPress platform WP Engine, along with Spoonflower, a Durham, N.C.-based online community built around fabric and textile design.
+McConnell joins the firm from North Bridge Growth Equity, a 23-year-old firm that put on ice plans to raise an eighth fund in 2015 as several partners moved on; McConnell spent seven years as a principal with the firm, which was rebranded last month as Guidepost Growth Equity.
+There, she sourced and helped lead numerous investments in software-based companies, including the Austin-based managed WordPress platform WP Engine, along with Spoonflower, a Durham, N.C.-based online community built around fabric and textile design.

 At GC, McConnell will be focusing on later-stage companies across sectors and geographies, the firm tells us.